clivebeckett/matomo-opt-out/README.md

 - jQuery 2.0+

 ### The HTML you need
-change “en” (3×) for any language code you like, add it to a page multiple times in different languages if you wish
+Change *en* (3×) for any language code you like, but take care of adding this language to the matomoTrackingOptOut.js (*en* and *de* are added by default).
+You can add this HTML to one single page multiple times in different languages if you wish.
 ```html
 <p class="matomo-optout" lang="en">
     <span class="js" style="display:none;">